Skip to content

 • Reproducible builds alone is Nix.
 Useful, hard to integrate into services on non-NixOS hosts.

-• Atomic updates alone is "blue-green deploy" — flip a load balancer between two pre-baked stacks.
+• Atomic updates alone is "blue-green deploy"; flip a load balancer between two pre-baked stacks.
 Works, but every package upgrade is a separate operational concern.

-The three together are what make a system: the bytes that deploy are the bytes that built; the bytes that built are the bytes that the type checker proved consistent; the bytes that the type checker proved consistent are the bytes you wrote.
+The three together make a system: the bytes that deploy are the bytes that built; the bytes that built are the bytes that the type checker proved consistent; the bytes that the type checker proved consistent are the bytes you wrote.